Faina-Kh/LegoNet/README.md

 [`docs/pretrained_weights.md`](docs/pretrained_weights.md) for the per-model status, limitations, and planned verification process.

-## Known limitations

-- Some runtime configuration remains research-specific inside `src/legonet/cli.py`.
-- Pretrained checkpoint locations have not yet been converted into a public download manifest.
-- Exact reproduction of the roots paper's five-fold results is not currently possible because the historical fold definitions and complete fold-specific checkpoint set are unavailable.
-- The grape architecture-ablation code and checkpoints are not included in the current release.
-- Not every historical no-ground-truth or checkpoint-conversion path has been validated across every model variant.

 ## Before public release

 - Publish and document curated checkpoints.